Acc0LadE/AVS-VidStream/README.md

 Key Features:

-1) Real-time Audio Transmission: Vidstream allows users to transmit audio data in real-time, enabling clear and uninterrupted communication during collaborative sessions.
+1) **Real-time Audio Transmission**: Vidstream allows users to transmit audio data in real-time, enabling clear and uninterrupted communication during collaborative sessions.
-2) Video Conferencing: The application supports video conferencing capabilities, allowing multiple users to engage in face-to-face communication over the network.
+2) **Video Conferencing**: The application supports video conferencing capabilities, allowing multiple users to engage in face-to-face communication over the network.
-3) Screen Sharing: Vidstream enables users to share their screens with others, facilitating collaborative work, presentations, and demonstrations.
+3) **Screen Sharing**: Vidstream enables users to share their screens with others, facilitating collaborative work, presentations, and demonstrations.
-4) Secure Communication: Vidstream incorporates encryption techniques to ensure the security and privacy of data transmitted over the network, protecting users from potential threats.
+4) **Secure Communication**: Vidstream incorporates encryption techniques to ensure the security and privacy of data transmitted over the network, protecting users from potential threats.
-5) User-friendly Interface: The application features an intuitive and user-friendly interface, making it easy for users to navigate and utilize its various functionalities.
+5) **User-friendly Interface**: The application features an intuitive and user-friendly interface, making it easy for users to navigate and utilize its various functionalities.